-1.1 The MID Region PBN Implementation Plan was reviewed and endorsed by MSG/5 meeting (Cairo, Egypt, 16-18 April 2016) based on the outcome of the PBN SG/2 meeting.
+1.1 The MID Region PBN Implementation Plan was reviewed and endorsed by MSG/6 meeting (Cairo, Egypt, 3-5 December 2018).

 2. ACTION BY THE MEETING

 2.1 The meeting is invited to review and update the MID Region PBN Implementation Plan at Appendix A, as deemed necessary.